 Eat This, Not That!
 Tip: Paltrow isn’t imagining it.
 Listening to your favorite beats really can make your workout seem like less of a drag.
 In fact, in one study, upbeat music kept research participants running 15 percent longer and helped them feel more positive about their workout—even as they neared exhaustion.

-Their Sweet Tooth
+They Satisfy Their Sweet Tooth

 Olympian Hope Solo trains with Shaun T and Insanity so we asked him for his go to food: “Berries like raspberries, strawberries and blackberries taste amazing, satisfy my sweet tooth, and are good for brain power,” Shaun T tells us.
 “They also have tons of antioxidants that help slow down the aging process.”